How To Add Charts And Graphs To WordPress

 Upload CSV File From The Web

-For a step-by-step tutorial that shows you how to create, save and publish data to a Visualizer chart or graph using Google Spreadsheet, see the article below:
+For a tutorial that explains how to create, save and publish data to a Visualizer chart or graph using Google Spreadsheet, see the article below:

-Depending on the chart or graph type you have picked, the plugin will display a number of customization settings …
+Depending on the chart or graph type you’ve picked, the plugin displays a number of customization settings and options …

 For example, the pie chart offers many configurable options, such as: